EmilyWebber/trn-cluster-helpers/commands/helpful_commands.md

 `srun` - Sends your command to the cluster through slurm

 `sbatch` - Sends your script to the cluster and enables more parameters.
-You will get a job ID out of this, along with a `slurm-jobid.out` file after it's finished.
+You will get a job ID out of this, along with a `slurm-jobid.out` file while the job runs.

   - `sbatch --job-name="MyJob"`